Trade-Symphony/docs/api/auth/session.md

 ## Notes:

 - If either the User agent or the IP address is different than the one stored, delete the session from the server side and return [`409`](#409-conflict) with message: `Conflicting User agent/IP`.
+- If the session key is used within 3 hours of expiry, update the expiration time so it will be valid for another 6 hours.
+Return [`201`](#201-created) with timestamp for the new expiration date.